 Dynamic Search Ads (DSA) provide an automated option to marketers for targeting.
 The benefits are time saving while also delivering a smart option for expanding reach.
 If your company is thinking about launching new products, or into new markets, countries, DSA allows you the ability to test things without the need of building a full campaign.

 Dynamic Search Ads automatically target keyword phrases and generate headlines based on the content of your website, which then delivers users to the appropriate landing page for each search query.
-The Google Adwords team just announced they will be rolling changes to the DSA campaigns to improve the ad relevance on these queries.
+The Google Ads team just announced they will be rolling changes to the DSA campaigns to improve the ad relevance on these queries.

 As an example, ads that point to a landing page about iced coffee makers will be less likely to show for less relevant searches like “iced coffee.” – Google